laravel/docs/pennant.md

 ### `Laravel\Pennant\Events\UnknownFeatureResolved`

 This event is dispatched the first time an unknown feature is resolved for a specific scope.
-This event may be useful if you have intended to remove a feature flag, but have accidentally left stray references to it throughout your application.
+Listening to this event may be useful if you have intended to remove a feature flag but have accidentally left stray references to it throughout your application:

-For example, you may find it useful to listen for this event and log an error when it occurs:

 ```php
 <?php